-For instance; the financial standing of families in rural China is far from what can be seen if you only consider first level cities like Bejing or Shanghai.
-There are many wealthy people living in these first tier cities and zones, however this wealth does not transfer through to the smaller cities and rural areas.
+For instance; the financial standing of families in rural China is far from what can be seen if you only consider first-level cities like Beijing or Shanghai.
+There are many wealthy people living in these first-tier cities and zones, however this wealth does not transfer through to the smaller cities and rural areas.
 In these areas people can be living on just a couple of dollars per day.
 You can search the internet for statistics on poverty; for China you’ll find a lot of debate as to the numbers.
 Is it 200 million living on less than the World Bank’s $1.25 level, or is it 87 million living on less than $1.03?

-Another situation which has impacted children in China is their one child policy.
+Another situation that has impacted children in China is their one-child policy.
 This has led to circumstances and pressures in families that are not faced elsewhere.
 This policy is in a state of change and laws are being relaxed, however some of these changes will not take effect for years to come and no one is sure just what the results of this change will be.

 Then there comes the less subjective aspect.
 If you know there are children in need in many areas, who do you help?
 If you feel led and called to help orphans and children living in poverty in an area, such as where we’re serving in China, India and Indonesia, then that’s where you serve.
 And that’s why we serve where we do.